tldr-pages/tldr/pages/linux/sherlock.md

 `sherlock {{username}} --proxy {{proxy_uri}}`

-- Browse to all results on default browser:
+- Search for a specific username on social networks and open results in the default web browser:

 `sherlock {{username}} --browse`